Skip to main content

 #

-• To access the current Form I-821D and its instructions, please visit the official USCIS website.
+• Download the current I-821D and instructions from the official USCIS website

 • Review the official I-821D instructions before filing